jacob-tucker/Note-Taking-in-Zoom/README.md

 ### Step 3
 - Open a Terminal and go into the /postProcessing folder
-- In Terminal, run the command python3 main.py "Test For Notes" "XX:XX:XX YY", where XX:XX:XX could take the form of 07:38:40 and YY could either be AM or PM
+- In Terminal, run the command ```python3 main.py "Test For Notes" "XX:XX:XX YY"```, where XX:XX:XX could take the form of 07:38:40 and YY could either be AM or PM

 ### Step 4